MartinIngesen/MSOLSpray/README.md

 This command uses the specified FireProx URL to spray from randomized IP addresses and writes the output to a file.
 See this for FireProx setup: https://github.com/ustayready/fireprox.
     python3 MSOLSpray.py --userlist ./userlist.txt --password P@ssword --url https://api-gateway-endpoint-id.execute-api.us-east-1.amazonaws.com/fireprox --out valid-users.txt

+TIPS:
+[1] When using along with FireProx, pass option -H "X-My-X-Forwarded-For: 127.0.0.1" to spoof origin IP.
 ```